3.2.4 Neighborhood Residential District (NR)

 - religious institutions, (9.8)

-- commercial use in a mixed use building 1, located on an arterial or at the intersection of a neighborhood street and a larger capacity street
+- commercial use in a mixed use building 1, located on an arterial or at the intersection of a local street and a larger capacity street

 - commercial use, in a detached house building type, located within 1/4 mile of a Town Center district and fronting a major or minor thoroughfare ( includes properties in which any portion falls within the 1/4 mile boundary) (9.51).